First Cannabis Cafe In U.S. Bows In West Hollywood On The Heels Of L.A.’s New Weed Museum Popup

 To learn more about the Weedmaps Museum of Weed, follow the popup’s Instagram account.

-To learn more about the Lowell Cafe: A Cannabis Cafe, follow the restaurant’s Instagram account.
+Those who need more information on Lowell Cafe: A Cannabis Cafe can also follow the restaurant on Instagram.

 View this post on Instagram